https://webassign.org

 Free-Response ( 1.0 marks) Whole-Paper View Save Problem

-A 21-speed bicycle has seven sprockets at the rear wheel and three at b +ubg8io -wf7the pedal cranks.
+A 21-speed bicycle has seven spi fs)py7fnu-i) s k4x4wsh1a2 rockets at the rear wheel and three at the pedal cranks.
 In which gear is it harder to pedal, a small rear sprocket or a large rear sprocket?
 Why?
-In which gear is it harder to pedal, a small front sprocket or a large front sprocket?
-Whgof7b wb u8-i+y?
+In which gear is it harder to pedal, a small front sprocket or u4isxpsw )nf24-7ka1iyf hs )a large front sprocket?
+Why?

 Correct Answer: